Danildon/Arduino_Lite_Scope/README.md

 The system combines:

-Arduino firmware — samples an analog input (e.g., a sine wave or sensor signal) using the onboard ADC, buffers the data, and sends it to the PC via serial.
+- Arduino firmware — samples an analog input (e.g., a sine wave or sensor signal) using the onboard ADC, buffers the data, and sends it to the PC via serial.

-Python script — receives the samples, converts them to voltages, and plots them in a simple GUI window for real-time visualization.
+- Python script — receives the samples, converts them to voltages, and plots them in a simple GUI window for real-time visualization.

-The Arduino continuously acquires 800 ADC samples at an effective rate of about 539 kS/s.
+The Arduino continuously captures 800 ADC samples at an effective rate of approximately 539 kS/s, achieved by tweaking the vendor’s analog read library for faster sampling.

-Once the buffer is full, it sends a "start" marker followed by the sample data through the serial port.
+- Once the buffer is full, it sends a "start" marker followed by the sample data through the serial port.

-The Python application listens for this marker, reads the samples, converts them to voltages, and plots the waveform.
+- The Python application listens for this marker, reads the samples, converts them to voltages, and plots the waveform.